eruption-project/eruption/README.md

 ## Support for Macros <a name="macros"></a>

-Eruption 0.1.1 added the infrastructure to support injection of keystrokes ("macros").
+Eruption 0.1.1 added the infrastructure to support injection of keystrokes (to support "macros").

 This is achieved by adding a "virtual keyboard" to the system that injects keystroke sequences as needed.
-The "real hardware" keyboard will be grabbed exclusively on startup of the daemon, so keystrokes won't be reported twice.
+The "real hardware" keyboard will be grabbed exclusively on startup of the daemon.
+This allows to filter out keystrokes, so they won't be reported twice.

+Eruption 0.1.8 introduced support for dynamic switching of slots via `MODIFIER + F1-F4` keys.

+NOTE: `MODIFIER` is a placeholder for the modifier key.
+It is set to the `right alt` key by default, but can be re-mapped to e.g. the `right shift` key.

+Eruption 0.1.8 also added support for the macro keys (INSERT - PAGEDOWN) in conjunction with the aforementioned `MODIFIER` key.
+So if you want to play back `Macro #1` you just have to press `MODIFIER` + `INSERT [M1]` key.

 # Available Plugins <a name="plugins"></a>

 * Keyboard: Process keyboard events, like e.g. "Key pressed"
-* System: Basic system information and status, like e.g. running processes
+* System: Basic system information and status, like e.g. running processes.
+Execute external commands, ...
 * Sensors: Query system sensor values, like e.g. CPU package temperature
-* Audio: Audio related tasks, like playing sounds
+* Audio: Audio related tasks, like playing sounds, also used by audio visualizers, ...
 * Introspection: Provides internal status information of the Eruption daemon
-* Profiles: Switch profiles based on system state
+* Profiles: Switch slots, switch profiles based on system state, ...

-# Available Effects <a name="effects"></a>
+# Available Effects Scripts <a name="effects"></a>

 Eruption currently ships with the following Lua scripts: